da11an/da11an.github.io/_posts/2022-05-30-garden-tool-holder-design.md

   - CAD
   - Tinkercad
   - gardening
+  - tools
 ---

 ## Impetus

-I wanted some nice wall mounts to hang the paddles.
+I needed some nice wall mounts to hang canoe paddles with the versatility to hold shovels, rakes, and other garden tools.
-But I also have a shovels, rakes and other garden tools I'd like it to handle too.

-## Design

-All shafts were under 35 mm in diameter except one with a D-shaped handle.
-The bore of the wall mount was designed to accommodate this with a 35 mm diameter.
-The top of the wall mount was cupped to catch shovel blades and D-shaped handles.
-An oblong cone shape was cut from the upper interior of the bore to securely cup the pear shaped handles common to flat water canoe paddle handles.
-All design work was done in Tinkercad.

-## Pictures and .STL file
+## Pictures and .STL file download links

 ![Final version with prototypes](/assets/images/tool-holder-final-pink.jpg) *Final version with prototypes in background*